 Our faith in Jesus Christ leads us to address racism as a theological issue not a political one by actively addressing structures, policies, ideas, and practices that create inequities because of the color of one’s skin.

 We will work individually and as a congregation to actively eliminate racism in ourselves, our church, our community, and the world around us.

 This sub-committee’s initial work will be to develop a process for the FPC Session, other committees, and interested individuals to use to lead our church toward becoming anti-racist.
 The members of the committee will also provide support as we move through this work.

 Continue to educate yourself on racial history and current issues.
-Ask yourself how being a Christian / Presbyterian supports these causes, and act based on this.
+Ask yourself how being a Christian / Presbyterian should influence your actions.

 Each day you’ll receive an e-mail with links to sites where you will learn about facets of racial equity.
 Many from FPC have completed this challenge. | Complete the Challenge

 Develop interracial friendships and discuss relevant issues.
 Place yourself in circumstances and situations which will nurture such friendships.